Hotels and Resorts

 Newcomers Club of Costa Rica; tel. +506 2416-1111; e-mail: email@example.com; website: www.new comersclub.com/cr.html.
 This is a small women’s group.
 It’s an organization that can put members in touch with local residents, both Costa Rican and expats.
 The Newcomers Club sponsors many kinds of activities, including shopping trips, cooking lessons, lunches and dinners, tropical gardening lessons, and Spanish book clubs.

 Try our new Facebook page dedicated to retiring, investing and living in Costa Rica.
 This is a great place to meet other like-minded, Costa Rica-bound expats and get advice. http://www.facebook.com/internationalliving.costarica

 American Embassy: at the intersection of Avenida Central and Calle 120 in the Pavas Section of San José; tel.
 (506)519-2000 and for emergencies at +(506)519-2280,+(506)519-2279 and +(506)220-3127; website: http://sanjose.usembassy.gov.
 The embassy website has a link to a directory of attorneys in Costa Rica.

 Editor’s Note: This is just a partial list of International Living’s contacts in Costa Rica, provided to you free of charge.
-We have included many more contacts in IL’s Costa Rica: The Owner’s Manual.
+We have included many more contacts in IL’s Escape to Costa Rica: Everything You Need to Know to Retire Better, Invest Well, and Enjoy the Good Life for Less.
 See here for more information.